COVID-19 Psychological Science Updates

 - First, you are always welcome to contact individual faculty directly.
 We are all ready to listen, to be flexible, and to help whenever we can.

 - Second, the student liaisons would love to hear from you, and they are ready to relay your concerns to the faculty (anonymously if you prefer).
-Our student liaisons are Journey Simmons, Mirenna Scott, Tanya Shah, and Zane Chung-Mehdi.
+Our student liaisons are Tanya Shah, Zane Chung-Mehdi, Ananya Saluja and Cogie Celzo.

 - And third, we’ve established a department support line for the pandemic, where you can share any concerns or ideas, of any kind, that you’d like the faculty to be aware of.
 The support line also serves as a channel where you can raise personal issues, that for any reason you may not feel comfortable raising via other means.
 A subcommittee of three faculty (Eric Hurley, Pat Smiley, and Shlomi Sher), have been charged with advocating for compassion and fairness, and will jointly review requests for individualized consideration and/or accommodations.
 Personal matters will be kept confidential, and issues raised will be handled discreetly or brought to the larger department faculty as appropriate (depending on student request).